Saturday Night Live season 44: Writers

-Prior to the start of the season, the show added Alison Gates, Alan Linic, Eli Mandel, and Bowen Yang to the writing staff, while co-head writer Bryan Tucker was designated a senior writer, leaving Colin Jost, Michael Che, and Kent Sublette as the show's remaining head writers.
-This was the final season for Katie Rich, who had previously been a writer on the show since 2013.
+Prior to the start of the season, the show added Alison Gates, Alan Linic, Eli Mandel, and Bowen Yang to the writing staff.
+Co-head writer Bryan Tucker was promoted to senior writer, while Colin Jost, Michael Che, and Kent Sublette remained as the show's head writers.
+In March 2019, writer Anna Drezen (who joined the writing staff in 2016) was promoted to co-writing supervisor, alongside Streeter Seidell, Fran Gillespie, and Sudi Green.

+This was the final season for longtime Weekend Update writer Katie Rich, who had previously been a writer on the show since 2013.